Yemiluna/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * C files are compiled using `gcc 4.8.4`
 * Tested on Ubuntu 14.04 LTS

-## Projects
+## Files
-All of the following folders are projects done during the studies:
+All of the following files are programs written in C:

 | File name | Description |
 | ------------ | ----------- |